Domestic Violence : Criminal Domestic Violence

 A second conviction of domestic violence for an act of physical violence or attempted physical violence is a felony of the fifth degree, punishable by a $2,500 fine and a definite period of incarceration of six, seven, eight, nine, ten, eleven, or twelve months.

-As a result of Senate Bill 50, which became law on January 8, 2004, a third conviction of domestic violence for an act of physical violence or attempted physical violence is a felony of the third degree, punishable up to five (5) years in prison and/or a fine of $10,000.
+A third conviction of domestic violence for an act of physical violence or attempted physical violence is a felony of the third degree, punishable up to five (5) years in prison and/or a fine of $10,000.

 A first conviction of domestic violence for threatening to use physical force against a family household member is a misdemeanor of the fourth degree punishable by up to 30 days in jail and/or a $250 fine.